RemiBou/remibou.github.io/_posts/2018-8-23-Client-side-validation-withBlazor-and-DataAnnotations.md

 }
 ```

- - It implements IDisposable for unregistering from the event, so the browser doesn't crash when the user stays too much on the site because it keep in memory all the ErrorMessage already displayed
+ - It implements IDisposable for unregistering from the event, so the browser doesn't keep in memory all the ErrorMessage already displayed
- - We see here why I send the istance in the ValidationErrorEventArgs.
-The main point here is if I have multiple forms in the same page
+ - We see here why I send the instance in the ValidationErrorEventArgs.
+The point here is to manage if I have multiple forms in the same page with the same field name.
  - I didn't integrate it with my I18n, I might do it later
- - FieldName will have to be manually calculated by the developer, I don't support Expression for now
+ - FieldName will have to be manually entered by the developer, I don't support Expression for now
  - I can also create a ValidationSummary that would display all the errors for a given instance

 And I add a validation error like this in the form you saw earlier